sabattle/CalypsoBot/README.md

 You have to create a ``config.json`` file in order to run the bot (you can use the example file provided as a base).
 Your file should look something like this:
 ```
 {
-  "token": "",
+  "token": "your_token_here",
-  "prefix": "",
-  "ownerId": ""
+  "ownerId": "your_ID_here",
+  "apiKeys": {
+    "catApi": "your_API_key_here",
+    "googleApi": "your_API_key_here"
 }
 ```
-Visit the Discord [developer portal](https://discordapp.com/developers/applications/) to create an app and use the client token you are given for the ``token`` option. ``ownerId`` is your ID and ``prefix`` should be a character you want to come before any commands.
+Visit the Discord [developer portal](https://discordapp.com/developers/applications/) to create an app and use the client token you are given for the ``token`` option.

 ### Colors

-To have colors on your server, first create a bunch of empty roles on your server that begin with #.
-Then change the color of that role to the desired color.
-For example, ``#Red`` or ``#Blue``.
-The members of your server can then change their color by using Calypso's color commands!
+To have colors on your server, first create a bunch of empty roles at the bottom of your server's role heirarchy.
+The names of these roles must begin with the character ``#``, for example, ``#Red`` or ``#Blue``.
+Then change the color of that role to your desired hex, and that's it!
+Or, use the provided ``createcolor`` command to quickly and easily create new colors.
+After they are set up, the members of your server can then change their color by using Calypso's color commands!
 Credit to [Threebow](https://github.com/Threebow) for the idea.

+## To-Do

+Calypso is in a continuous state of development.
+New features/updates may come at any time.
+Some pending ideas are:

+  * Stream alerts
+  * Custom tag/reaction system

 ## Authors